 Category One water damage caused by a broken or leaky supply line involves clean water.
 These incidents should only require plumbing repairs and drying if the problem is addressed within 24 hours of the initial incident.
-Property owners should keep in mind that the condition of treated water will degrade over time, particularly as a leak courses behind walls or between floors and makes contact with building materials.
+Property owners should keep in mind that the condition of treated water will degrade over time, particularly as a leak course behind walls or between floors, and makes contact with building materials.
 Depending on the level of contamination and the duration of time that has passed since damage started, it may be necessary to tear out and replace drywall, plaster or masonry that has absorbed contaminated water.

-Water from a roof leak, sewer backup or shower pan leak may start off or quickly become contaminated with biohazards, chemicals and microbes.
+Water from a roof leak, sewer backup, or shower pan leak may start off or quickly become contaminated with biohazards, chemicals, and microbes.
 Category Two water damage involving gray water necessitates disinfection, as does Category Three black water from flooding or a sewer backup.
 Regardless of the category of damage, increasing ventilation is helpful for promoting faster drying.
 Running a dehumidifier can reduce relative indoor humidity levels and draw moisture out of porous materials.

-Contaminants Permeate Porous Materials
+Water Leak Contaminants Permeate Porous Materials

 By the time that indications of water damage become apparent on ceilings or walls, there is a good chance that damage has penetrated porous building materials.
 Experts can recommend which materials are safe to clean and dry and identify whether any porous materials have been exposed to contaminated water and will need to be torn out and replaced.
-United Water Restoration connects property owners across the country with leading local and regional specialists in water damage restoration for walls & ceilings.
+United Water Restoration Group connects property owners across the country with leading local and regional specialists in water damage restoration for walls & ceilings.